 Uncle Bobbie’s Coffee & Books

-A popular stop in Germantown, Uncle Bobbie’s Coffee & Books offers lots of food and beverage options.
-While you browse the bookshelves full of thought-provoking works authored predominantly by writers of color, try one of the specialty lattes made with La Colombe coffee or the pastries from Au Fournil and Manayunk-based Crust Vegan Bakery.
+A popular stop in Germantown, Uncle Bobbie’s Coffee & Books is a special place.
+After you browse the bookshelves full of thought-provoking works authored predominantly by writers of color, try one of the specialty lattes made with La Colombe coffee or the pastries from Au Fournil and Manayunk-based Crust Vegan Bakery.

 From the moment you walk through the door, it’s clear that Uncle Bobbie’s is beloved by its regulars.
 Pull up a seat and make yourself at home in this spot that welcomes everyone.
 Location: 5445 Germantown Ave.

-Previous versions of this article included W/N W/N Coffee and Mina’s World, which have since closed.
+Previous versions of this article included W/N W/N Coffee, Mina’s World, and Cogito Coffee, which have since closed.